martinduguey/personnalpage/README.md

 ### Running tests

 The theme contains a minimal test suite, to ensure a site with the theme would build successfully.
 To run the tests, simply run `script/cibuild`.
-You'll need to run `script/bootstrap` once before the test script will work.
+You'll need to run `script/bootstrap` once before the test script will work. -->

+# Personnal Page

+Hi!
+I'm Martin Duguey and this is my personnal page repository.
+You will find here the source code as well as the original documents and scripts shared on my website.

+### Content

+This page use the Cayman theme Github template, `https://github.com/pages-themes/cayman``.